 Soft and chewy inside out chocolate chip cookies made with cocoa powder and white chocolate chips!
 These fudgy chocolate cookies are the perfect combination of brownies and chocolate chip cookies - soft, chewy and so fudgy!

-Now I love a regular chocolate chip cookie as much as the next gal, but sometimes you just want a bit more chocolate!
+Now I love these chocolate chip butterscotch cookies, but sometimes you just want a bit more chocolate!
 Enter these double chocolate chip cookies.
 They have the perfect amount of chocolate in them, making them perfect for chocolate lovers.
 Why are they called inside out chocolate chip cookies?
 It's like an inverted chocolate chip cookie!
 A chocolate base with white chocolate chips!

 I usually use the same chocolate chip cookie dough base for my cookies, but because of the cocoa powder I did have to go back to the drawing board for these.
 After a lot of testing I came out with these super fudgy chocolate cookies.